Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: The fixed locus of non-symplectic automorphisms

-Now $\pi $ has a singular fiber of type II$^{\ast }$ and IV$^{\ast }$.
-Since the component with multiplicity 6 of singular fiber of type II$^{\ast }$ and the component with multiplicity 3 of singular fiber of type IV$^{\ast }$ are pointwisely fixed by $\varphi $, if $g=0$ (i.e. $N=4$) then the number of isolated fixed points of $\varphi $ is exactly eight.
+Note $\pi $ has singular fibers of type II$^{\ast }$ and of type IV$^{\ast }$.
+If $g=0$ (i.e. $N=4$) then the number of isolated fixed points of $\varphi $ is exactly eight.
+This is because the component with multiplicity 6 of singular fiber of type II$^{\ast }$ and the component with multiplicity 3 of singular fiber of type IV$^{\ast }$ are pointwisely fixed by $\varphi $.
 This is a contradiction by Proposition \ref{point}.

 If $g\geq 2$ then the automorphism $\varphi $ acts trivially on the base of an elliptic fibration.
-Since the Euler number of a singular fiber of type II$^{\ast }$ and IV$^{\ast }$ is 10 or 8, respectively, $\pi $ has three singular fibers of type II.
+Since the Euler number of a singular fiber of type II$^{\ast }$ and of type IV$^{\ast }$ is 10 or 8, respectively, $\pi $ has three singular fibers of type II.
 By the Hurwitz formula, we have

 But this is a contradiction by $g\geq 2$.
 Hence $g=1$ and $N=5$.
 Therefore $X^{\varphi }:=C^{(1)}\amalg \coprod_{i=1}^{4} \mathbb{P}^{1}_{i}\amalg \coprod_{j=1}^{7} \{P_{j}\}$.